drei558/drei558.github.io/publications.md

 **Reijerkerk, D.** & Nyitray, K. J. “Mind the (Training) Gap: A Case Study in Assessing Metadata Competences by Transforming Records for a Multi-System Migration.”
 In Marlee D. Givens and Sofia Slutskaya (eds.), _Transforming Technical Services through Training and Development_ (ALA Editions, 2022).

+>"Most technical service areas accept the need for training, but the quality of that training can vary markedly.
+While budgets are a factor, they are only part of the bigger picture and this book demonstrates that training can be addressed without being defined by budget limitations." - Catherine Gilbert, _Journal of the Australian Library and Information Association_, April 2024

->“Well-researched and written, this slim volume delivers an excellent starting point for any library considering designing or reimagining a training program or project.” – Linda Frederiksen, Library Journal reviews, March 2023
+>“Well-researched and written, this slim volume delivers an excellent starting point for any library considering designing or reimagining a training program or project.” – Linda Frederiksen, _Library Journal reviews_, March 2023

 >“The underpinning principles and concepts presented throughout the book are applicable to any library area.
 In fact, the re-envisioning of libraries as learning organizations where change is expected and anticipated demands a supportive framework for training librarywide.
-Creating a culture of continuous learning enables staff to adapt and make changes quickly, in technical services and every other area of the library.” — Journal of Electronic Resources Librarianship, https://doi.org/10.1080/1941126X.2023.2197806
+Creating a culture of continuous learning enables staff to adapt and make changes quickly, in technical services and every other area of the library.” — _Journal of Electronic Resources Librarianship_, https://doi.org/10.1080/1941126X.2023.2197806

 Mastrovita, M., **Reijerkerk, D.**, Fried, R., & Klose, A. “[Metadata During COVID – Part II](https://www.diglib.org/metadata-during-covid-part-ii/),” _Digital Library Federation Blog_, November 1, 2022.